Gagarin23/CQRS-Solution-Templates/README.md

 # INSTALL

 #### Visual Studio
-Copy zip from "VisualStudioTemplate" to ..\%UserProfileFolder%\Documents\Visual Studio {version}\Templates\ProjectTemplates.
+Copy zip from "VisualStudioTemplate" to ..\%UserProfileFolder%\Documents\Visual Studio {version}\Templates\ProjectTemplates.<br />
 If Visual Studio is open, you shoud reopen it.

 #### Rider
-When you create new solution select "More Template", then "Install template", then choose folder "RiderTemplate" from this repo.
-And then press "Reload" button.
+When you create new solution select "More Template", then "Install template", then choose folder "RiderTemplate" from this repo.<br />
+And then press "Reload" button.<br />
 ![This is an image](https://i.ibb.co/dGdH2Xk/Screenshot-3.png)

 # Notes